Last updated: 22nd November 2020

 For our last day on the Garden Route we drove to Wilderness National Park in the morning.
 We entered at the Ebb & Flow South section of Wilderness National Park.
 Our mission was to see a beautiful waterfall surrounded by giant boulders, but first we had to get there!

 We took the Half-collared & Giant Kingfisher Trail – 5 miles in total and takes about 3 hours.
+The trail winds deep into the forest along the Touw River.

 This place was great, a really tranquil walk along the river and through the forest, the surroundings are beautifully lush.
 But Garth was struggling with his pain condition (Fibromyalgia) giving him some grief walking so we had to really slow down the pace.
 However we did finally make it to the waterfall for a quick rest and photo opportunity.